zturtleman/mint-arena/README.md

 On Linux and OS X you'll need to put `./` before the command and substitute correct platform and architecture (look in the build directory).

+Help!
+It errors "CGame VM uses unsupported API" when I try to run it!

+The engine and game code are incompatible.
+Make sure you have the latest of both.
+Try waiting a couple days and then create an issue for this repo to let the maintainer know.